 310 to 420 mg (differing according to age, sex, weight and other variables) is the recommended daily intake for adults from all sources – that is the combined food and supplement intake.
 Teenagers after puberty require the same intake as adults, and more during growth spurts.
 Pre-teens need two thirds of the adult intake and younger children a third to a half.

-What is safe and adequate supplementation?
+What is adequate supplementation?

-In general around 200 mg per day from a supplement with good bioavailability is an adequate amount to restore and maintain healthy function.
+In general, around 200 mg per day from a supplement with good bioavailability is an adequate amount to restore and maintain healthy function.
 Spreading your magnesium dosage into two or three daily doses helps increase the absorption rate and reduce the risk of diarrhoea occurring from the unabsorbed excess being excreted.

 It can take several months of ongoing supplementation to restore your body’s magnesium reserves, so look for a gradual improvement in symptoms rather than immediate relief.